rnaarla/nlptraining/README.md

-# Comprehensive Guide to Training Large Language Models with NVIDIA NeMo and DeepSpeed
+# Guide to Training Large Language Models with NVIDIA NeMo and DeepSpeed

 ## Table of Contents
 1. Environment Setup and Prerequisites